-All staff should understand their role in preventing, identifying and responding to harm caused by its use.
-Additional information to support schools to keep their children safe online (including when they are online at home) is provided in Annex D of KCSIE (2021).
-Whilst it is essential that schools ensure that appropriate filters and monitoring systems are in place, they should be careful that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regard to online teaching and safeguarding.
 Many children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G).
-This access means some children, whilst at school, sexually harass their peers via their mobile and smart technology, share indecent images: consensually and nonconsensually (often via large chat groups), and view and share pornography and other harmful content.
+This access means some children, whilst at school, sexually harass their peers via their mobile and smart technology, share indecent images: consensually and non-consensually (often via large chat groups), and view and share pornography and other harmful content.
+Schools will always work with parents to support them to address their child's online activity as needed.

-E-Safety lead sends bulletins to parents E-safety is embedded in planning for weekly Computer Science lessons Drop-on clinics and Assemblies when needed their children face.
-This may be replaced by a centrally created RA and sent to schools in the Autumn Term (TBC).
+E-safety lead sends bulletins to parents

+E-safety is embedded in planning for weekly Computer Science lessons

+Drop-in-clinics and Assemblies when needed.

+Additional information to support schools to keep their children safe online (including when they are online at home) is provided in Annex D of KCSIE (2022).

 All staff should also be familiar with the school's Digital Safety Policy, which sets out the school's approach to online safety in further detail.
 Technology, and risks and harms related to it evolve and changes rapidly.
-The school will carry out an annual review of their approach to online safety, supported by an annual risk assessment that considers and reflects the risks
+The school will carry out an annual review of their approach to online safety, supported by an annual risk assessment that considers and reflects the risks their children face.